hopsoft/universalid/docs/use_cases.md

 Universal ID unlocks a lot of **NEW** possibile solutions across a variety of problem domains.

+> [!NOTE]
+> The following use-cases demonstrate the versatility and power of Universal ID in numerous application and business scenarios.

 ## Use Cases

-> [!NOTE]
-> The following use-cases demonstrate the versatility and power of Universal ID in various application and business scenarios.

 Consider some of these use-cases to jump start your imagination and creativity.